joshschmelzle/fuck/README.md

 ## requirements

-a :computer: capable of running a fucking batch file
+a machine :computer: capable of running a fucking batch file

 ## usage